 With Their Land In Flames, Aboriginals Warn Fires Show Deep Problems In Australia

-Before Britain started sending convicts to the continent in the 1700's, Aboriginal Australians used fire to manage brushlands and forests across the continent.
+Before Britain started sending convicts to the continent in the 1700s, aboriginal Australians used fire to manage brushlands and forests across the continent.

 Noel Butler — who's known even to the fire crews at the end of his road as "Uncle Noel" — and his wife, Trish, used to run the Nuragunya Aboriginal culture and education camp deep in a forest in the state of New South Wales.